 My custom itineraries include information on popular landmarks, restaurants, and hidden corners that most tourists miss.
 As part of my services, I also create suggestions on flights, hotels and activities.

 Can’t wait to hear from you! 💛

 Where to stay: Wellness Hotel Alpenhof

-Located at the foothills of the legendary Matterhorn, Zermatt is a famous resort in the canton Valais, that is a popular stop for many travelers who come to Switzerland.
+Located at the foothills of the legendary Matterhorn, Zermatt is a famous resort in the canton Valais, that is a popular stop for many travelers.

 Here you can ski in the middle of the summer, reach the dizzying heights thanks to the wonders of the Swiss engineering, or climb one of the world’s most famous mountains.